 There are various parties involved in credit card payment processing, but the four main ones are:

-- The merchant: Who accepts cards to make sales
+The merchant accepts cards in order to make a sale.

-- The cardholder: Who uses the card to make purchases
+The cardholder is the consumer that uses the card to make a purchase.

 First, this information goes to the merchant’s acquirer or merchant’s bank.
 Then, the acquirer forwards this message to the relevant card scheme.
 The card scheme passes this to the cardholder’s issuer, who has two important questions to answer.

 - Is the cardholder who they say they are? (authentication)